gobs/cmd/README.md

-cli
+cmd
 ===

-A library to create shell-like command processors
+A library to create shell-like command processors, slightly inspired by the Python cmd/cmd2 package